Updated 10/6/2021 | Published 10/16/2019

 The first 30 or so pages inside Powersheets are what is referred to as Prep Work.
 These are the pages where you will do a lot of reflection and deep work and soul searching as you uncover your goals for the new year.

 I love this question!
-Once you invest in Powersheets, you’ll likely want to treat yourself to a few coordinating pens, stickers and other accessories.
+Once you invest in Powersheets, you’ll likely want to treat yourself to a few coordinating pens, stickers, and other accessories.
 It’s all part of the planning fun!
 There are always a number of cute accessories that launch along with the Powersheets.

 Here are a few items I personally recommend:

-I’m super excited about the new marker set, but here are the other pens I love for planning:
+Colorful Pens – Here are the other pens I love to use for planning:

 - Pilot FriXion Erasable Gel Pens